Sao Paulo and Manaus Brazil

 Here is a shot of the Indians.

-The lodge is set deep into the Amazon rain forest and is only approachable by boat.
+The lodge is set deep into the Amazon rainforest and is only approachable by boat.
 Everyone stays in small huts surrounded by the jungle.
-Once settled into to our hut we met our guide, boarded a larger river boat with a few other lodge members, and sailed up the river to visit a village of local Indians.
+Once settled into our hut, we met our guide, boarded a larger river boat with a few other lodge members, and sailed up the river to visit a village of local Indians.
 We experienced their dancing and playing of native instruments; it was wonderful.

 Natives Video